UKHO/docs/docs/quality-assurance/browser-automation.md

 This section will cover the browser automation tools we use at the UKHO and the recommended uses for each one.

-The 3 recommended tools for Browser Automation (UI, e2e and Integration) at the UKHO are:
+The three recommended tools for Browser Automation (UI, e2e and Integration) are:

 ## Cypress